Leka, Prince of Albania: Personal life

 Leka met Elia Zaharia in Paris, and in May 2010 they were engaged.
-Since then she has accompanied him on most of his visits and meetings with members of royal families.
-She is also head of the Queen Geraldine Foundation, which is a humanitarian, charitable and non-profit organisation, created by the Royal Court.
-The foundation aims to be close to the Albanian families who need help and to children who need care.
-It has reconstructed numerous schools and kindergartens in northern Albania, especially in the Mat District, from where the Zogu Family comes.

-On 27 March 2016 it was announced by Skënder Zogu (born 1933), a member of the Zogu family, that the couple would be married on 8 October 2016 in the Royal Palace in Tirana.
+On 27 March 2016, Skënder Zogu, a member of the Zogu family, announced that the couple would be married on 8 October 2016 in the Royal Palace in Tirana.

-Wedding
+First marriage

 Leka was married on Saturday 8 October 2016 in Tirana.
 The ceremony was a semi-official ceremony, held in Tirana in the Royal Palace, with many guests including members of other noble and royal families.
 The event was a civil wedding officiated by the Mayor of Tirana, Erion Veliaj.
 A blessing was given by the five religious leaders of Albania representing the faiths of Sunni Islam, Bektashi, and the Christian traditions of Orthodox, Catholic and Protestant.
 This tradition of the Albanian royal family is part of the tradition of religious tolerance in Albania.

 Wedding guests included friends and relatives from around the world including relatives of his mother from Australia.
 Guests also included members of other royal families from neighbouring countries and further afield.
 These included Queen Sofía of Spain and Prince and Princess Michael of Kent.
 Prince Michael of Kent is a first cousin of Queen Elizabeth II and his wife Princess Michael of Kent is related to Prince Leka through her mother, Countess Marianne Szapáry, who was a 5th cousin of Queen Géraldine and had been a bridesmaid at her wedding to King Zog in 1938.
 Other royal guests included Empress Farah of Iran, Crown Prince Alexander and Crown Princess Katherine of Yugoslavia, Crown Princess Margareta of Romania, Custodian of the Crown and Prince Radu of Romania, Nicholas, Prince of Montenegro, Prince Guillaume of Luxembourg together with Princess Sibilla, Georg Friedrich, Prince of Prussia, Princess Léa of Belgium and other members from the royal families of Russia, Liechtenstein, Romania, Greece, Georgia, Morocco and members of other noble families.
 Heads of state of Albania also attended the ceremony.

-Children

 Elia gave birth to a daughter on 22 October 2020 at Queen Geraldine Maternity Hospital in Tirana, on the 18th anniversary of Leka's grandmother Queen Geraldine's death.
 Their daughter was named Geraldine in her honour.
-On 28 January 2023, on the day of her baptism, her full name is Geraldine Sibilla Francesca Susan Marie.
+On 28 January 2023, on the day of her baptism, her full name is Geraldine Sibilla Francesca Susan Marie, and her godparents are Princess Sibilla of Luxembourg and Thomas Frashëri, a family friend.

+On 15 January 2024, Prince Leka and Elia announced on their Instagram page that they would be getting a mutual divorce as their marriage was no longer functioning.
+Leka confirmed plans for the divorce two days prior on his personal Instagram page as well.
+They divorced on 25 April 2024.

+Engagement

+On 11 October 2025, Leka became engaged to Blerta Celibashi in a private ceremony in Sarandë, near the beach.